-What happens to your wheels when you file Chapter 7 bankruptcy?
+How are you going to keep your car after you file Chapter 7 bankruptcy?

-Here in California , tittle is more essential to holding a job and really getting a fresh start than a car to get to work in.
-How can you keep the car?
+Here in California , little is more essential to holding a job and really getting a fresh start than a car to get to work in.

 If the car is worth less than you owe on it, the Chapter 7 trustee isn’t interested in it.

 So, it’s you vs. the car lender.
 What happens to the car after the bankruptcy case?